Alexa adds support for reminders and named timers

 With Reminders, you can now ask Alexa to alert you to anything of your choosing – even if it’s at a later date.
 For example, Amazon suggests you could remind yourself to pick up the dry cleaning, or put the laundry in the dryer, pay bills, or perform some other task or chore.

-You can ask to reminded at a particular date, day of the week, or just time of day, if it’s a reminder you’re setting for the same day.
+You can ask to be reminded at a particular date, day of the week, or just time of day, if it’s a reminder you’re setting for the same day.
 These can all be viewed and managed in Alerts & Alarms section of the Alexa app.

 When the reminder is due, a blue light ring appears on Amazon’s Echo connected speaker and Alexa’s voice reminds you of the task at hand.